falahsakti/node-api-assessment/readme.md

 ```
 npm test
 ```
 View test results: The test results will be displayed in the terminal.
-You can also configure a test reporter for more detailed output.